Hearts Beat Loud: Production

 In July 2017, Kiersey Clemons joined the cast of the film, with Brett Haley directing from a screenplay he co-wrote with Marc Basch.
 Houston King, Sam Bisbee, and Sam Slater produced the film, under their Burn Later Productions, Houston King Productions and Park Pictures banners respectively.
 That same month, Nick Offerman, Toni Collette, Sasha Lane, Ted Danson and Blythe Danner joined the cast of the film.
 Keegan DeWitt composed the film's score and all of the original songs, including the title track "Hearts Beat Loud".

 Principal photography began in August 2017.
 It was filmed in Red Hook, Brooklyn, at locations including the coffee shop Baked and the bar Sunny's.

 Release

 The film had its world premiere at the Sundance Film Festival on January 26, 2018.
-Prior to, Sony Pictures Worldwide Acquisitions and Gunpowder & Sky acquired international and U.S. distribution rights to the film, respectively.
+Prior to, Sony Pictures Worldwide Acquisitions and Gunpowder & Sky acquired international and North American distribution rights to the film, respectively, with the former licensing all international theatrical rights to Park Circus.
 It was released on June 8, 2018.